kishorechk/vendor-price-aggregator/README.md

 ### Entity Model

-An Instrument Price consists these fields - instrumentId, vendorId, bidPrice, askPrice, priceDate.
+* Instrument Price entity consists fields - instrumentId, vendorId, bidPrice, askPrice, priceDate.
-Unique key (instrument id, vendor id, priceDate)
+* Composit unique key - (instrument id, vendor id, priceDate)
-The creation date will be set for each record when storing in local store, cache.
+* The creation date will be set for each record when storing in local store, cache.
 This field will be used for archiving the old data.

 ![Entity Model](./images/entity-model.png)